caleale90/challenge/README.md

 `GET /{username}` to see all ratings given by a user

-Using the optional parameters `view` or `rating` it is possible to see all movies seen or rated by a user.
+Using the optional parameters `view` or `ratings` it is possible to see all movies seen or rated by a user.
+For the `view` parameter, the query selects only ratings with `viewPercentage` set.
+For the `ratings` parameter, the query selects only ratings where `implicit_rating` is set to `false`.

 ##### Examples